 The undivided Christian Church was called orthodox (the right way to glorify God) in the fourth century to distinguish their way of glorifying God (Glory be to the father, son and Holy Spirit) from that of the Arians.
-The entire Christian Church was orthodox until the 11th century when the western Church separated itself with the name Roman Catholic.
-A few centuries later the Roman Catholic Church got split into two, giving rise to the protestant churches after reformation.
+The entire Christian Church was Orthodox until the 11th century when the western Church separated itself with the name Roman Catholic.
+A few centuries later, the Roman Catholic Church got split into two, giving rise to the protestant Churches after reformation.

 Orthodox Church is the original Christian Church, the Church founded by the Lord Jesus Christ as described within the pages of the New Testament.
 Her history can be traced in unbroken continuity all the way back to Christ and His Apostles.

 Orthodox Church is the one true Catholic Apostolic Church of Jesus Christ, the Son of God.
 Orthodox Christianity is not simply a religion with rituals and celebrations.
 It is transcendental.
 It is a way of life.
 Orthodox Church has maintained the correct apostolic succession without any break or interruption.
-Orthodox Church also has a large number of martyrs who have given their lives for Jesus Christ.
+Orthodox Church has a large number of martyrs who have given their lives for Jesus Christ.

 Millions of Orthodox Christians lost their lives during the attack of militant warriors in the Middle East, Asia Minor and Syria.
-In recent times also terrorist and communist rulers have assassinated millions of Orthodox Christians.
+In recent times, also terrorist and communist rulers have assassinated millions of Orthodox Christians.
 Historians often call the Orthodox Church the ‘Church of Martyrs’.

 The Orthodox Church upholds and strictly follows the teachings of the Holy Apostles and those of the Holy Church Fathers.
 The Priesthood, Apostolic Succession, the Sacraments of Church life, prayers for the departed and the intercession of the saints are just some of the core elements of the Orthodox Faith.